Nickklein13/Mediacreation-tool/README.md

 <h2>Necessary Prerequisites for procedure</h2>

-- USB Storage Device (with minimum 8GB of available space)
+- USB Storage Device (with a minimum 8GB of available space)
 - Computer with working Windows OS
 - Connection to internet